Not yet a Member?

 Is your employee handbook ready for the New Year?
 With SHRM’s Employee Handbook Builder get peace of mind that your handbook is up-to-date.

-COUNTDOWN TO NOVEMBER: THE WASHINGTON OUTLOOK FOR HR PUBLIC POLICY
+THE 115th CONGRESS AND THE TRUMP ADMINISTRATION: THE WASHINGTON OUTLOOK FOR HR PUBLIC POLICY

 HR STATE PUBLIC POLICY OUTLOOK

-SHRM ADVOCACY TEAM: SHAPING HR PUBLIC POLICY
+ADVOCACY: SHAPING HR PUBLIC POLICY

 As an HR Professional, you are uniquely positioned to shape the development of federal and state workplace laws and regulations.
 This presentation takes you through the basic steps of becoming involved in the public policy process; best practices for contacting, meeting, and building lasting relationships with elected officials and their staffs; and effective ways to communicating the HR professional's perspective on key workplace issues.
-You will also learn about the initiative SHRM has launched to create a nationwide member advocacy network of HR Advocates, collectively known as the Advocacy Team, or A-Team.

 GLOBAL HR STRATEGIES FOR TODAY'S CULTURALLY DIVERSE WORKFORCE